Still: The Journal

 We don't mind if your submission is simultaneous as long as you withdraw your piece right away if it's accepted elsewhere.
 We will be happy for you!
 Use the "Withdraw" function in Submittable to withdraw work.
 If you need to withdraw a single poem, you can use the "Message" function in Submittable.

 We are not able to pay our contributors, but we nominate work regularly to annual prizes, and we will help advertise your work on social media.
-Our contributors have been featured in Best of the Net and in The Best Small Fictions.
+Our contributors have been featured in the Best of the Net and in The Best Small Fictions anthologies.